Best Wool and Synthetic Ski Socks of 2024/25

 The Smartwool Ski Zero Cushion may be the lightest and thinnest socks in our review, but they still have extra padding where it matters most.
 Photo by Stasia Stockwell.

 The Ski Zero Cushion socks come up just to the top of the calf without going over the knee.
-They offer a nice, compressive fit in the calf, though as the other Smartwool socks in our review, these are not ideal for folks with wide calves.
+They offer a nice, snug fit in the calf.
+And like the Targeted Cushion version, these also have the option for extra stretch in the calf.

 The men’s version worked well for our self-proclaimed large-calved testers.
-Our testers found that the women’s model didn’t fit large-calved people as well.
-We recommend those with larger calves to opt for the men’s version.
+Our testers found that the women’s model didn’t fit large-calved people as well, so if that’s you, opt for the Extra Stretch model.

 The Ski Zero Cushion has a tight and tough weave, adding durability to the thin sock design.
 Because they are on the ultralight side, they are prone to wearing out a bit quicker than medium-weight socks.
 But for an ultralight sock, we think they are plenty durable, capable of lasting at least a few good ski seasons.

-Best Socks for Ski Touring: Darn Tough OTC Padded Light Cushion
+Best Socks for Ski Touring: Darn Tough Outer Limits OTC

 Material: 42% merino wool, 54% nylon, 4% Lycra Spandex (men's); 41% merino wool, 56% nylon, 3% Lycra Spandex (women's)